The Legendary Discovery of Sacred Sites

 The idea of a sacred space involves the notion of repeating the primeval hierophany which consecrated the place by marking it out, by cutting it off from the profane space surrounding it....A sacred space is what it is because of the permanent nature of the hierophany that first consecrated it.
 That is why a Bolivian tribe, when they feel the need to renew their energy and vitality, go back to the place supposed to have been the cradle of their ancestors.
 The hierophany therefore does not merely sanctify a given segment of undifferentiated profane space; it goes so far as to ensure that sacredness will continue there.
 There, in that place, the hierophany repeats itself.
 In this way the place becomes an inexhaustible source of power and sacredness and enables man, simply by entering into it, to have a share in the power, to hold communion with the sacredness....The continuity of hierophanies is what explains the permanence of these sanctified spots....The place is never "chosen" by man; it is merely discovered by him; in other words, the sacred place in some way or another reveals itself to him.
 (18)

-This idea of sacred sites revealing themselves to human beings is evident in many of the legends and myths of holy places throughout the world.
+This idea of sacred sites revealing themselves to human beings is evident in many of the legends and myths of holy places worldwide.
 Writing of the discovery of sacred sites in early Christian Europe, Mary Lee Nolan tells us:

 Sacred objects are said to have arrived on pack animals or in ox carts that, in some versions, were unattended by people.
 Resultant shrines developed where the animals stopped and refused to move farther, where the beasts fell and refused to get up, or where they dropped dead.
 Along with several of the stories of ships that would not leave harbors, most of the animal stories involve an object that was being transported to a place other than where it eventually came to be venerated....
 Putting a found or unexpectedly miraculous object on a pack animal or in a cart and letting the animal go seems to have been a fairly common way of deciding exactly where to build a shrine, at least since the tenth century in Europe....Some images are found by shepherds, often as the result of a dream, vision, strange lights, heavenly music, strange animal behavior, or some combination of these.
 Sometimes the image appears in an animated form, but becomes mute stone or wood thereafter.
 The shepherd either takes the image to a village church or notifies the local people who carry it to the community.
 The next morning, however, the image is gone and is rediscovered in the place where it was originally found.
 This usually happens three times, whereupon a chapel is built to house it at the place of discovery.
 Pilgrims come; and when additional miracles and wondrous events occur, the shrine becomes fully established....In two fifteenth-century German stories, sick persons dreamed they would be cured if they could find the place where they saw Mary in their dreams.
 In both cases, the seers found the place, discovered images of Mary attached to trees, and were cured.
 (19)